 Xavier Xevi Pons is a Spanish rally driver who recorded 62 starts in the World Rally Championship between 2003 and 2014, not scoring wins or podiums in the overall results.

 However, Pons was the 2010 world champion in the SWRC category, driving the Ford Fiesta S2000.
+In the Spanish rally champion, he was the champion four times (in 2008, 2012, 2013 and 2018).
 Besides stage rallying, Pons participated two times at Dakar Rally with Ford Ranger, finishing 29th in 2016 and retiring after a crash in 2017.

 Pons started racing career with motorcycles